There's no doubt the Frogs know how

 front to get this effect.

-About noon we flew the grid line
+It was about noon when I flew the grid line

-over the cliff, I powered the
+over the cliff, I reduced the engine

-machine down so that it was
+power so that the helicopter was

-just sitting on autorotation and
+just sitting above autorotation and

-remaining level as we quickly
+remaining flat and level as we quickly

 dropped what seemed like vertically